briandrum/codes.forchagrin.com/_chapters/chapter-1146-historic-preservation-regulations.md

 Historically Significant Property.

-3. _(c)_ "Proximity" for the purpose of determining compatibility of design pursuant to [Section 1146.04][CF Section 1146.04] means the potential for one property, by virtue of its location, to materially and adversely affect an Historically Significant Property.
+3. _(c)_ "Proximity" for the purpose of determining compatibility of design pursuant to [Section 1146.04][CFCO 1146.04] means the potential for one property, by virtue of its location, to materially and adversely affect an Historically Significant Property.